USIBD/RealityMapping2FloorPlan/README.md

 # Scan2FloorPlanChallenge

 Welcome to the FloorPlan Generation Challenge!
-This competition is designed to benchmark and advance methods for generating accurate 2D floor plans directly from 3D spatial data.
+This competition is designed to benchmark and advance methods as well as solutions to generate accurate 2D floor plans directly from 3D reality mapping data.

 ## 📂 Data & Participation